QuantEcon/lecture-jax/lectures/short_path.md

 ## Overview

 This lecture is the extended version of the [shortest path lecture](https://python.quantecon.org/short_path.html) using JAX.
+Please see that lecture for all background and notation.

 Let's start by importing the libraries.